Ayushman Bharat Yojna: Features, Eligibility and Facts

 6. About 50 crore Indians will be benefited from the Ayushman Bharat Scheme.
 The beneficiaries of this scheme comprise of 445 districts of 29 States / Union Territories.

-8. PM-JAY covers medical and hospitalization expenses for almost all secondary care and most of tertiary care procedures.
+8. PM-JAY covers medical and hospitalization expenses for almost all secondary care and most the tertiary care procedures.

 It can be concluded that Ayushman Bharat Yojna assures the 50 crore peoples of the country to be sure about the treatment of some severe diseases without selling their houses, Jewellery and other immovable assets etc.